captn3m0/cosmere-books/README.md

 1. Skyward (Serialized till Chapter 15)
 1. Defending Elysium
 1. Dark One (Preview Chapter)
-1. Rhythm of War (Serialized publication on tor.com in progress) (with Annotations)
+1. Rhythm of War (Serialized till Chapter 18) (with Annotations and Illustrations)
 1. Warbreaker Prime: Mythwalker

 For obvious reasons, the converted ebooks are not part of this repo.
-You must download and run the script on your own machine to generate the copies.
+You must download and run the script on your own machine to generate the ebook files.

-The code for this is mostly adapted from [hoshruba](https://github.captnemo.in/hoshruba).

-You can download sample files (Lorem Ipsum) from <http://ge.tt/8R61oXm2> to see a sample of how the generated files look.

 ## Rhythm of War

 >The chapter-by-chapter serialization of Rhythm of War, Brandon Sanderson’s fourth volume in The Stormlight Archive series.
 New chapters go live every Tuesday up to the November 17, 2020 release date.

-This supports the annotations that Brandon is publishing on Reddit.
+This supports the annotations that Brandon is publishing on Reddit along with [3 illustrations from Part 1](https://www.17thshard.com/forum/topic/92967-some-new-illustrations-from-row/).
+This covers the entire Part 1 of the book.

 ## Oathbringer

-Tor.com is publishing Oathbringer in serialized form till Chapter 32.
+Tor.com is published Oathbringer in serialized form till Chapter 32.
 This script downloads all of these posts and converts them into a publishable format, including epub, mobi, pdf and html.
 You can find the tor.com announcement at https://www.tor.com/2017/08/15/brandon-sanderson-oathbringer-serialization-announcement/.
+This covers the entire Part 1 of the book.

 ## Way of Kings Reread